wangl-xuan/wangl-xuan/README.md

 - name tag
 - a penguin
 - a little fox
-<p>I chose to study digital technology because I am interested in computer and math.
-I want to make an engine model and a website about it in the future.</p>
+I chose to study digital technology because I am interested in computer and math.
+I want to make an engine model and a website about it in the future.

 ![Cat](picture.png)